Coobaha/graphql-to-reason/README.md

 ```
 {
   "generators": [
-    // requires graphql-tools
     {
-      "name": "introspect-and-generate-schematypes",
+      "name": "introspect-and-generate-schematypes", // requires graphql-tools
       "command":
-        "npx gqlschema -i $in -o $in.json  && ../../../_build/default/graphql_to_reason.exe $in.json $out"
+        "npx gqlschema -i $in -o $in.json  && npx graphql_to_reason $in.json $out"
     },
-    // or without introspection step
     {
       "name": "generate-schematypes",
       "command":
-        "npx gqlschema -i $in -o $in.json  && ../../../_build/default/graphql_to_reason.exe $in.json $out"
+        "npx graphql_to_reason $in $out"
     }
   ],
   "sources": [